-- Contact Autumn Kruis, Utah’s TTT Troops to Teachers State Director.
+- Contact Autumn Kruis, Utah's TTT State Director.

 TTT participants follow the ARL program regular steps with the exception of the following:

 All TTT participants in the ARL program will need to obtain employment with a Utah accredited school.
 Participants in the ARL program complete course work determined by a transcript review, take required content knowledge test(s), teach for a minimum of one year and a maximum of three years in a licensed position, successfully pass evaluations of classroom performance skills by the principal and, upon program completion, are recommended for licensure by the principal and ARL advisor.
+Participants are responsible for all costs involved in completing the ARL process, and this step is where TTT's stipend eligibility can help defray the costs.
 Participants successfully completing the Alternative Routes to Licensure program will be issued a Level I Utah Professional Educator License.

 For more detailed information on eligibility, possible routes, the licensure process, etc., please refer to USOE’s Alternative Routes to Licensure website and contacts.